90% cheaper with Latenode

-Create a New Scenario to Connect Google Meet and Google Groups
+Create Google Meet to Google Groups workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google Meet, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google Meet or Google Groups will be your first step.
 To do this, click "Choose an app," find Google Meet or Google Groups, and select the appropriate trigger to start the scenario.

 Select the Google Meet node from the app selection panel on the right.